 Group Manager is available both as a stand-alone solution and as a no-cost module included with Identity Manager.

-Group Manager is a component of the Hitachi ID Management Suite designed to streamline user requests to network resources.
+Group Manager is a component of the Hitachi ID Identity and Access Management Suite designed to streamline user requests to network resources.

 Using Group Manager, users sign into a secure web application and request new access to a network resource, such as a share, folder, printer or mail distribution list.
 From the Group Manager web form, users first select a resource container (examples: share; directory OU) and then use a tree view to browse for a specific resource (examples: folder, mail DL).
 Once they have selected a resource, users simply submit the request.